Lunar and Planetary Institute: History

 "The institute will provide a base for outside scientists, encouraging them to visit the Manned Spacecraft Center and use its laboratories, lunar photographs, and (ultimately) its rock samples.
 LSI is viewed as a major potential stimulus to lunar science at MSC and elsewhere."

-This announcement was the culmination of meetings and events involving NASA, the National Academy of Sciences, Universities Research Association and several major universities.
-Initially operated by the National Academy of Sciences, USRA took over the management of the Lunar Science Institute on December 11, 1969.
+This announcement was the culmination of meetings and events involving NASA, the National Academy of Sciences, Universities Research Association (a university consortium founded to run what became Fermilab) and several major universities.
+Initially operated by the National Academy of Sciences, USRA, a newly-formed university consortium, took over the management of the Lunar Science Institute on December 11, 1969.

 William W. Rubey was appointed the first director of the Lunar Science Institute.
 Rubey led the institute through the transition to the new management operation under USRA.
 A program of visiting university-based scientists was established, the first symposium was organized, and the first lecture of the LSI seminar series was presented.
 The Lunar Science Institute was formally dedicated on January 4, 1970, at the former West Mansion on NASA Road 1 near the Manned Spacecraft Center.

 Thomas R. McGetchin was appointed director in 1977.
 Under his leadership, McGetchin expanded the focus of the Lunar Science Institute to include the study of the entire Solar System, and the name was changed to the Lunar and Planetary Institute.

 In 1991, under the leadership of David C. Black, the LPI moved into a new facility.
 This new building combined several USRA divisions and operations into one location.
 The building, dedicated in January 1992, provided more office, meeting, computer and library space and improved USRA-Houston operations.

 Science

 General focus

-Research topics of the LPI include the formation and evolution of the Solar System, petrology and geochemistry of planetary materials and volatiles, planetary interiors, volcanism, tectonism, and impact cratering.
+Research topics of the LPI include the formation and evolution of the Solar System, petrology and geochemistry of planetary materials and volatiles, planetary interiors, volcanism, tectonism, impact cratering, and planetary sample science.
 Research interests range from Mercury to Pluto and the icy moons of the Solar System.

-The LPI currently maintains a staff of resident scientists as well as visiting scientists, postdoctoral fellows, and graduate fellows.
+The LPI serves a scientific forum attracting world-class visiting scientists, postdoctoral fellows, students, and resident experts.
 Resident scientists provide planetary science expertise necessary for the LPI to achieve its goals and maintain their scientific proficiency through peer-reviewed activities.
+The research carried out at the LPI supports NASA's efforts to explore the Solar System.

 The Center for Lunar Science and Exploration, a collaborative effort of the Lunar and Planetary Institute and the Johnson Space Center and an integral part of the Solar System Exploration Research Virtual Institute (SSERVI) (formerly the NASA Lunar Science Institute), was established in 2009.
 The Center is designed to develop a core, multi-institutional lunar science program, provide scientific and technical expertise to NASA, support the development of a lunar science community, and develop lunar science education and outreach programs.